 Prior to the surge in demand for fuzz boxes in 1965, Selmer were already offering Gibson’s Maestro Fuzz-Tone to the British market,3 and so it comes as little surprise that the pedal of their own was both visually and electronically inspired by its American counterpart.

 Just like Gibson’s earlier fuzz box, the Selmer Buzz Tone featured a three-transistor circuit, and the components were also mounted to an eyelet board.
 Buzz Tones also came equipped with a hard-wired input cable, and were housed in a heavy, steel enclosure.

 It’s unclear what sort of supply voltage Selmer intended for the Buzz Tone to run off.
-Selmer’s factory schematic recommends 3 volts, whereas an early advertisement states 1.5 volts.
+Selmer’s factory schematic (pictured below) recommends 3 volts, whereas an early advertisement states 1.5 volts.

 A number of original examples of the Buzz Tone have since resurfaced in Germany and in Switzerland, so it’s possible (but unconfirmed) that Selmer might have offered their fuzz box to international markets in addition to Britain’s.
 Selmer’s relationship with the Höfner company in Germany lends weight to this theory, particularly, given that Höfner would go on to release their own version of the Buzz Tone in 1967.

-Pink Floyd famously used Selmer amplifiers early on in their career, and there’s a long-standing claim that Syd Barrett used the Buzz Tone during his brief period with the group.
-Unfortunately there’s no evidence to substantiate this yet.
+A popular talking point about the Selmer Buzz Tone is its speculative link with Pink Floyd.
+Pink Floyd famously used Selmer amplifiers early on in their career, and there’s a long-standing rumour that Syd Barrett used the Buzz Tone during his brief period with the group.
+Unfortunately there’s no direct evidence yet to substantiate this.

-Barrett was, however, photographed on two occasions using a British-built Sola Sound Tone Bender (as opposed to an Italian-built Vox Tone Bender, as some publications incorrectly state), and he also revealed in an interview to have at one point been using a “home-made” fuzzbox.3
+Syd Barrett was photographed on two occasions using a British-built Sola Sound Tone Bender (as opposed to an Italian-built Vox Tone Bender, as some publications incorrectly state), and he also revealed in an interview to have at one point been using a “home-made” fuzz box.4 Nevertheless, the possibility that Barrett may briefly have performed, recorded, or otherwise experimented with a Selmer Buzz Tone remains open, and I would greatly welcome any further evidence to support it.